 - Loss of consciousness/coma

-Hypothermia worsens if you do not warm your pooch, so you'll want to treat hypothermia quickly and efficiently.
-With rapid treatment, most dogs recover without suffering from kidney disease or some other long-term problem.
+If your dog shows signs of hypothermia, seek medical care.
+With rapid treatment, many dogs (even older dogs) recover without suffering from kidney disease or some other long-term problem.

 -

-- Use a hair dryer to dry the fur
+- Dry Fur: Use a hair dryer for drying wet fur.

 Tips to Keep Your Dog Warm in Cold Temperatures

-Even if the temperature on the thermometer reads that it's not that chilly does not mean that it's comfortable for your dog, and you will need to ensure your doggo can stay warm and prevent hypothermia.
-Do not expose your pup to rain or cold water when outdoors.
+Even if the temperature on the thermometer reads that it's not that chilly does not mean that it's comfortable for your dog.
+Dogs feel cold differently and many will show body temperatures that fluctuate.

-- Wind Chill: Even a light wind has the ability to cut through a canine's fur like a knife slicing through butter.
-When the wind chill is intense, the insulating ability of a dog's coat plummets.
+Even a light wind has the ability to cut through a canine's fur like a knife slicing through butter.
+When the wind is intense, the insulating ability of a dog's coat plummets.
+This is especially true for dogs with exceptionally thin coats.
+The Arctic breed's double-layered coats tend to provide enough extra body heat so the pup stays warm even in cold weather.

-- Activity: When an animal is active, they start to generate body heat which helps to maintain normal temperatures.
+When an animal is active, they start to generate body heat and show greater cold tolerance which helps to maintain normal temperatures even in harsh northern climates.

 What is canine hypothermia?